Human rights in Samoa: Employment rights

 While women enjoy many of the same rights as men in terms of employment opportunities, there remain areas of discrimination.
 In 2007 it was reported that under national legislation women were restricted from undertaking night time work or manual labour that is deemed ‘unsuited to their physical capacity.’
 This has been seen as inconsistent with article 11 of CEDAW which prohibits discrimination in employment.

 Abortion

-Abortion is only legal in Samoa if the mother's life or physical or mental health is at risk.
+Abortion is legal in Samoa only if the mother's life or physical or mental health is at risk.

 Prison conditions

 The prison conditions in Samoa, most notably the main prison at Tafaigata, are of low quality and the Samoan government has recognised the need to remedy the situation.
 Prison facilities lack sufficient resources in regards to funding and the availability of trained personnel.
 SUNGO reported that a number of prisons failed to adequately provide a sufficient quantity of basic necessities such as water, food and basic sanitation.
 It has been noted that prison cells are holding large groups of prisoners beyond their capabilities.

 While the Office of the Ombudsman is authorised to receive complaints from prisoners, this avenue has not yet been utilised.
 Under the Law and Justice Sector Plan, the government is reviewing the Prison Act 1967 and drafting legislation to move responsibility for the review of prisons away from the Ministry of Police and establish it within an independent authority.